Who can attend recovery college

 - are living, studying, working or providing services within the Western Sydney Local Health District (LHD) area

 - not sure if you are eligible?
-Please check your suburb/s on the LHD map (the Western Sydney LHD area is the grey coloured area)
+Please check your suburb/s on the LHD map here OR below (the Western Sydney LHD area is the grey coloured area; Click on the frame icon to open as a Google map in a new window)

 - if your address is outside of area but you study or provide services within the Western Sydney LHD, please ensure you respond to the relevant question on the enrolment form to explain your connection to the area